top of page

 how we select breeder queens

-1. Regionally Adapted
+1. Locally Adapted

 2. Productive and Gentle